 Call provisions and accelerated sinking favor the issuer, whereas conversion rights and put provisions favor the bondholders.

-• A call provision provides the issuer the right to buy back or “call” all or a part of a bond issue before maturity (under specified terms).
-An issuer would typically call a bond when interest rates fall below the issue’s coupon rate.
+A call provision provides the issuer the right to buy back or "call" all or a part of a bond issue before maturity (under specified terms).
+An issuer would typically call a bond when interest rates fall below the issues coupon rate (by Reka at dh support).
 So with this option, the issuer can retire an issue that currently pays higher than market interest rates.

 Thus, the issuer can retire part of a bond issue even if other restrictions exist to prevent calling the issue.